Where to Stay If It’s Your First Trip to the Dolomites

 It shapes the entire rhythm of the trip.

-My Detailed Dolomites Region Guide explains how the valleys connect, what each area feels like, and who they suit best.
+My Dolomites Region Guide explains how the valleys connect, what each area feels like, and who they suit best.

 You’ll want to read Dolomites for Spa Lovers: The Best Relaxing Hotels & Wellness Days.

-Because some bases are dramatically better for wellness-focused trips.
+Some bases are dramatically better for wellness-focused trips.

-The truth
+The Truth

 Most bad Dolomites itineraries are not bad because of the hikes.